LLNL/sundials/doc/cvodes/guide/source/Usage/ADJ.rst

 .. c:function:: int CVodeSetPreconditionerBS(void * cvode_mem, int which, CVLsPrecSetupFnBS psetupBS, CVLsPrecSolveFnBS psolveBS)

-   The function :c:func:`CVodeSetPrecSolveFnBS` specifies the preconditioner setup and solve functions for the backward integration, in the case  where the backward problem depends on the forward sensitivities.
+   The function :c:func:`CVodeSetPreconditionerBS` specifies the preconditioner setup and solve functions for the backward integration, in the case  where the backward problem depends on the forward sensitivities.